Configure Cygwin for Advanced Server Access

 Windows users can install Cygwin, which provides GNU and open source tools that provide similar functionality to that of Linux operating systems.
-You can configure Advanced Server Access to work with OpenSSH in Cygwin using ProxyCommand.
+In order to work correctly with Advanced Server Access, users must configure ProxyCommand to work with Cygwin.

 Before you begin

-- Verify that the Advanced Server Access Client is installed on your workstation.
+- Install the Advanced Server Access client on your local device.
 See Install the Advanced Server Access client.

-- Open a Cygwin terminal.
+- Start a local terminal in Cygwin .
 By default, this opens to your home directory (~).

 Note: ADDTEXT is a delimiter that's used to determine when to stop accepting input for the configuration file.